zhufyaxel/CSC428_Assignment2_Extra_Help_Documentation/README.md

 }
 ```

-I think this should be straightforward and even you don't know how to write code, just following what is going on here you can also make things work.
+I think the code above should be straightforward and even you don't know how to write javascript (frankly speaking I don't know either), just following what is going on here you can mostly make things work.

 Some of you may not know what JSON is, please check the reference [here](https://www.json.org/)